Hull City on Friday 14 February 2020 at 19:45

 There are many pubs within a few minutes’ walk, but these are home fans only.

-Most Hull fans still go to pubs around Boothferry Park.
-These should be avoided by Swans fans, The Silver Cod a no-go pub for away fans is closed.
+Most Hull fans still go to pubs around their old ground – Boothferry Park – and these should be avoided by Swans fans.
+The Silver Cod, once a no-go pub for away fans, is now closed.

 You can head to the nearby city centre, with plenty of pubs.
 I’ve been to Bowery (HU5 3QA) loads of times.
 It’s a big pub with many TVs showing Sky & BT Sports.
 It’s a 15-minute (0.4 mile) walk from the stadium, going across the pedestrian footbridge over the railway line.